hallencj/shopping-center/README.md

 4. npm install node@v20.9.0 --save-dev (Optional if the 3rd step did not work)
 5. npm run dev

-# Notes
+# Important Notes

+- User credentials are static
-- To Login, use "user" in username/email field and "password" for password field.
+- To login, use "user" in username/email field and "password" for password field.